xavugabla/phoenix_lakehouse/README.md

 See `docs/ADDING_NEW_DATASETS.md` for complete guide and standards checklist.

 **Note:** BigQuery is not used as an Iceberg catalog in this repo.
-BigQuery may be used as a compute engine (via BigLake/external tables) in consuming repositories, but the catalog is exclusively file-based on GCS.
+BigQuery may be used as a compute engine (via BigLake/external tables) in consuming repositories, but the catalog uses SQL (SQLite) for metadata storage.

 ## License